 And Sew It Begins…

 Do you ponder how that costume came to be?
 Seeing as we have a bit of experience in the matter, we thought we’d share a little behind-the-scenes magic with those inquisitive minds!
-Every costume has a story to show—and a history.
+Every costume has a story to tell—and a history.

 It starts with a concept—swirling colors and lines that dance together in the mind until they create the semblance of an idea.
 Slowly the idea grows and solidifies as pencil meets paper.
 The sketches begin rough and raw, and through careful deliberation they become polished designs.
 The design process is different for everyone; music, mood lighting, and uninterrupted solitude can all contribute in getting the creative juices going!
 All the senses become engaged during the process which forms the artist’s mood.
 When all the elements fall into place, the vision takes its final shape.